-Contrary to other “Landless” moves, ATST’s goal is to help people legally buy the land to build their own home, valuing their efforts without replacing them.
+Contrary to other “Landless” movements, ATST’s goal is to help people legally buy the land to build their own home, valuing efforts without replacing them.

-The point in common between these two “ends” is the centrality of the person in the view of development.
+And why was a Milan Foundation interested in an association that fights for housing on the west side of São Paulo?
+The common point between these two “extremities” is the centrality of the person in the vision of development.

-The work of the ATST is not limited to providing access to home ownership, but also to the awareness of families to mobilize in the realization of a dream.
-This process that bets on the protagonism of the person was what most caught the attention of the FUP.
-For both institutions work is the highest expression of the human being in shaping reality, that is, everything that the person performs has the power to transform his life and the reality around him.
+ATST’s work is not limited to providing access to home ownership, but also to raising families’ awareness to mobilize themselves to fulfill a dream.
+This process that bets on the protagonism of the person was what most caught the attention of FUP.
+For both institutions, work is the maximum expression of the human being in shaping reality, that is, everything that a person does has the power to transform their life and the reality around them.

-Currently, there are more than 31 thousand families that have already reached this goal in 31 peripheral neighborhoods of the western zone of São Paulo and now 18 cities in the interior of the state are advancing in the same process.
+Currently, there are more than 31 thousand families that have already reached this goal, in 31 peripheral neighborhoods in the west of São Paulo and now 18 cities in the interior of the State are advancing in the same process.

-Our initial hypothesis was to offer microcredit, and from there we conducted in-depth field research, interviewing more than 200 entrepreneurs to understand their real needs.
+Our initial hypothesis was to offer microcredit, and from there we did a thorough field research, interviewing more than 200 entrepreneurs to understand their real needs.

-At the end of the research, it was evident that the microcredit offer, already made available by several public and private institutions, was not effective due to the lack of knowledge of these micro entrepreneurs, that is, few knew of the possibility of microcredit and many would not get the loan because of the bureaucracy needed to access it.
+At the end of the research, it was evident that the microcredit offer, already made available by several public and private institutions, was not effective due to the lack of knowledge of these micro-entrepreneurs, that is, few knew about the possibility of microcredit and many would not get the loan because bureaucracy needed to access it.
 In this way, we would not be able to leave with the feeling of accomplishment: since microcredit was not the only answer to the needs of our public…

-They would need more business management knowledge to be able to become sustainable on their own.
+They would need more knowledge about business management to be able to become sustainable on their own.

-Thus, with much dedication and reflections on how best to impact the lives of microentrepreneurs, we built a journey of partnerships, credibility and certificates, such as ITCMD and Human Rights.
-See below more about our history!
+Thus, with a lot of dedication and reflections on the best way to impact the lives of microentrepreneurs, we built a journey of partnerships, credibility and certificates, such as ITCMD and Human Rights.
+See more about our history below!

 Highlights of our journey

-Beginning of our activities as LTDA. to develop in an inclusive way the peripheries of the West Zone of São Paulo, with the hypothesis of offering microcredit to microentrepreneurs.
+Start of our activities as LTDA. to develop the peripheries of the West Zone of São Paulo in an inclusive manner, with the possibility of offering microcredit to microentrepreneurs.

-Raising additional resources to hire a consultant to define a strategic resource mobilization plan, currently under way, with the support of pro bono consultants such as Accenture and other specialized professionals.
+Raising additional resources to hire a consultancy to define a strategic resource mobilization plan, which is currently underway, with the support of pro bono consultants, such as Accenture and other specialized professionals;

-Entry into the Global Compact, an initiative that monitors and guides the implementation of Agenda 2030 to achieve the UN Sustainable Development Goals (ODS).
-The ODSs in which the ADC has a direct impact are:
+Entry into the Global Compact, an initiative that monitors and guides the implementation of the 2030 Agenda to achieve the UN Sustainable Development Goals (SDGs).
+The SDGs in which ADC has a direct impact are:

-- Goal 8 – Decent Work and Economic Growth
+- Objective 8 – Decent work and economic growth

-- Goal 11 – Sustainable Cities and Communities
+- Objective 11 – Cities and sustainable communities

-In the same year we started a partnership with a Fintech that enables microcredit.
-Unlike a bank, Firgun intermediates investors and microentrepreneurs in a faster, humane and less bureaucratic way, being another alternative for the needs of our public.
+In the same year, we entered into a partnership with a fintech that enables microcredit.
+Unlike a bank, Firgunintermediates investors and micro-entrepreneurs in a faster, more humane and less bureaucratic way, being yet another alternative to the needs of our public.